mnielsen/notes-on-writing/notes_on_writing.md

 **It's hard to write the truth:** When I say it's hard to write the truth, it sounds as though I'm saying that I lie a lot, or I'm accusing other writers of lying.
-But that's not what I mean.
+That's not my intent.
 If your writing has novelty, then early drafts will likely be, at best, rough approximations to the truth.
 Those drafts will contain sentences and paragraphs which are the written equivalent of those conversational fumbles where we finally burst out with "You know what I mean".
 Unfortunately, when writing it's easy not to notice when we make such fumbles, and to settle for writing which is a poor approximation to the truth.
-The only solution I know to this problem is to revise over and over, asking repeatedly of each sentence whether it can be _sharper_, and if we really, truly, _believe_ the sentence.
+The only way I know to address this problem is to revise over and over, asking repeatedly of each sentence whether it can be _sharper_, and if we really, truly, _believe_ the sentence.

 **Good writing is good psychology:** Advice on writing is sometimes presented in a tough-sounding, apparently objective style.
 "Avoid adverbs".
 "Avoid needless words".
-Etc. Justifications for such rules are either omitted entirely, or couched in generalities about what makes good writing.
+And so on.
+Justifications for such rules are either omitted entirely, or couched in generalities about what makes good writing.
 But good writing isn't an intrinsic property of the text.
-It's a quality of the relationship between reader and what is written.
-And so advice on writing is about how to change that relationship.
+It's a quality of the relationship between the reader and the text.
+And so useful advice on writing is about how to change that relationship.
 Good writers build up a _theory_ of that relationship, a psychology of reading.
-The better a writer's theory of that psychology, the better their writing.
+The better a writer's psychology of reading, the better their writing.
 Good writing is really an exercise in applied psychology.

 **Beware words that you wouldn't use while speaking:** Using such words in your writing isn't always a mistake, but it must be done consciously, and for good reasons.
-Writers often use such words to appear authoritative, writing in what they imagine is expert language.
-Unfortunately, lacking practice with that language they're likely to use it poorly, unless they are exceptionally careful.
+I'm often tempted to use such words to appear authoritative, writing in what I imagine is expert language.
+Unfortunately, lacking practice with that language I'm likely to use it poorly, unless I'm exceptionally careful.
 This desire to appear authoritative can easily become a self-serving agenda, not an agenda in service to the reader.
 With that said, if you're confident you're using the word in the reader's service, go for it!

 **One purpose:** A good piece of writing has a single, sharp, overriding purpose.
 Every part of the writing --- even the